DorinBe/Deploy-GUI-Application-in-Docker/README.md

 ![image](https://user-images.githubusercontent.com/90141260/200126462-8d9d6829-d4e1-4276-a843-0fa647ea0423.png)

 Known Issues:
-1. Under the Settings button, there are to tabs: 'Sites' and 'SETTINGS', it is more logical to exclude the 'SETTINGS' to its' own button, and disable only 'Sites' before a decipher has been made.
+1. Under the Settings button, there are two tabs: 'Sites' and 'SETTINGS', it is more logical to exclude the 'SETTINGS' to its own button, and disable only 'Sites' before a decipher has been made.